 The colonel was a man of average height and more than average width.
 He appeared to have once been fit, even muscular, but with age had come a soft portliness that defied starch and polish.
 He looked to Kenst as if he was slowly turning into a slightly shaggy-haired frog.

-As they dug into their steak dinners, the colonel told Kenst why he had been picked up.
+As they dug into their dinners, the colonel told Kenst why he had been picked up.
 “We were there at your school farm to recruit some of your older classmates when we heard what happened to you.
 We were concerned for your safety.
 You did quite a turn there.”

 Kenst felt the prickling of the suspicion he usually felt around untrustable authority figures.
 Recruiters never came by the school farm; they always visited on some theater presentation day, so all the kids would be inside, clean, and not easily distracted from their pitch.